Clinical Student Mental Health Service

 No. All exam mitigation requests are assessed by a panel which currently consists of Welfare and two independent doctors who are nominated by the Clinical Dean.
 A decision is made for each request to ensure that the process is fair.
 In the event that an exam mitigation request is turned down, your Clinical DoS will be informed.

-What happens if my request is made after the exam has been sat?
+What happens if my request is made are the exam has been sat?

 Applications must be made before the exam.
 Any declaration of mitigating circumstances made after the exam will not usually be taken into account except in very exceptional circumstances.